syncfusion-content/blazor-docs/blazor/gantt-chart/performance.md

 ## Strategic approaches to addressing latency challenges

 Understanding the concerns related to latency in the Syncfusion Blazor Gantt Chart component, several factors contributing to responsiveness issues have been identified.
-Notably, when using features like filtering, sorting, and data binding in the Gantt Chart, delays may occur due to client-server interactions, especially if the server is located far from the client.
+Notably, when using features like filtering, taskbar resizing, and dialog edit in the Gantt Chart, delays may occur due to client-server interactions, if the server is located far from the client.

 ### Potential Solutions to Mitigate Delay